kubernetes-sigs/image-builder/docs/book/src/capi/providers/openstack.md

 # apt install qemu-kvm libvirt-bin qemu-utils
 ```

 If you're on Ubuntu 20.04 LTS, then execute the following command to install qemu-kvm packages.
-The command above doesn't work for Ubuntu 20.04 LTS.

 ```bash
 $ sudo -i